-We developed the Swiss mid-IR SSL (n = 4374), using legacy soils and reference measurements of 16 properties, from 71 long-term monitoring sites (national soil monitoring; NABO) and 1094 locations sampled from a regular grid over Switzerland (biodiversity monitoring program; BDM).
-The trained CUBIST models - a general modeling approach using all data - were able to explain a relatively large proportion (R2 ≥ 0.72; RPIQ ≥ 2.0) of measured variance for ten of the properties.
-Total C, OC, total N, pH, CEC{pot}, and clay content were estimated with high discrimination capacity (R2 > 0.8; RPIQ > 3.0).
-Total C was estimated with a cross-validated RMSE = 84 g kg-1 at a measured range of 0-583 g kg-1, and OC with 0 RMSE=9.3 g kg-1 at the same measured range.
-Compared to the general CUBIST approach, the local transfer yielded on average 4.4 times more accurate estimates of total C with the mean RMSE=0.7 g kg-1 C, which is a substantial improvement of local estimates at plot-scale.
-Our similarity analysis revealed that local learning with subset selection based on RS-LOCAL produced a chemically diverse calibration set rather than narrowing down soil diversity for local modeling, as it is for example the case in memory-based learning.
-The developed national mid-IR SSL offers rapid soil estimates which are key inputs for many applications requiring soil information, such as digital soil mapping, agronomic diagnostics and precision farming, soil C accounting and monitoring, etc. The created mid-IR SSL and both local and general models can be updated with new soil records, which will allow to cover more soils conditions and will require less and less soil laboratory reference measurements in relation to spectral measurements for monitoring, mapping and modeling new soils.
+We developed the Swiss mid-IR SSL (n = 4374), using legacy soils and reference measurements of 16 properties, from 71 long-term monitoring sites (National Soil Monitoring Network; NABO) and 1094 locations sampled from a regular grid over Switzerland (Biodiversity Monitoring program; BDM).
+The trained CUBIST models - a general modeling approach using all data - were able to explain a relatively large proportion ($R^2 > 0.72$; RPIQ > 2.0) of measured variance for 10 of the properties.
+Total C, OC, total N, pH, CEC{pot} and clay content were estimated with high discrimination capacity ($R^2 > 0.8$; RPIQ > 3.0).
+Total C was estimated with a cross-validated $RMSE = 8.4 \text{ g kg}^{-1}$ at a measured range of 0-583 g kg^{-1} and OC with $RMSE = 9.3 g kg^{-1}$ at the same measured range.
+Compared to the general CUBIST approach, the local transfer yielded on average 4.4 times more accurate estimates of total C with the mean RMSE = 0.7 g kg^{-1} C, which is a substantial improvement on local estimates at plot scale.
+Our similarity analysis revealed that local learning with subset selection based on RS-LOCAL produced a chemically diverse calibration set rather than narrowing down soil diversity for local modeling, as it is, for example, the case in memorybased learning.
+The developed national mid-IR SSL offers rapid soil estimates which are key inputs for many applications requiring soil information, such as digital soil mapping, agronomic diagnostics and precision farming, soil C accounting and monitoring, etc. The created mid-IR SSL and both local and general models can be updated with new soil records, which will us allow to cover more soils conditions and will require fewer and fewer soil laboratory reference measurements in relation to spectral measurements for monitoring, mapping and modeling new soils.

-Appendix A: Figures and tables in appendices
+Appendix A: Figures and tables in Appendices

-20 A1 Recursive feature elimination for interpreting general soil estimation with CUBIST
+A1 Recursive feature elimination for interpreting general soil estimation with CUBIST

-The recursive feature elimination (RFE) procedure started with the initial set of $S_1 = 209$ predictive variables that resulted after processing the spectra (see section 2.3).
-The following subset sizes S_i representing the number of spectral variables that are retained after each i^{th} variable elimination step were defined and evaluated within the RFE procedure:
+The recursive feature elimination (RFE) procedure started with the initial set of $S_1 = 209$ predictive variables that resulted after processing the spectra (see Sect.
+2.3).
+The following subset sizes S_i representing the number of spectral variables that are retained after each ith variable elimination step were defined and evaluated within the RFE procedure:

-$$S_i = \{209, 150, 120, 105, 90, 75, 60, 50, 40, 35, 30, 25, 20, 17, 14, 12, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1\}$$ (A1)
+$$S_i = \{209, 150, 120, 105, 90, 75, 60, 50, 40, 35, 30, 25, 20, 17, 14, 12, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1\}.$$ (A1)

-The first variable elimination step (i = 1) started with tuning a full CUBIST model derived from $S_1 = 209$ possible predictors using 10-fold cross-validation, then calculating the CUBIST model usage statistics for all predictors, next sorting all predictors from highest to lowest importance, and lastly dropping $S_1 - S_2 = 59$ of the least important predictors.
-For the next iteration (i = 2) and the following ones, we repeated this model fitting and variable reduction procedure with $S_2 = 150$ predictors and the preceding subsets, until the most important predictive variable ($S{30} = 1$) was left at the last iteration (i = 30).
+The first variable elimination step (i = 1) started with tuning a full CUBIST model derived from $S_1 = 209$ possible predictors using 10-fold cross-validation, calculating the CUBIST model usage statistics for all predictors, sorting all predictors from highest to lowest importance and, lastly, dropping $S_1 - S_2 = 59$ of the least important predictors.
+For the next iteration (i = 2) and the following ones, we repeated this model fitting and variable reduction procedure with $S_2 = 150$ predictors and the preceding subsets until the most important predictive variable ($S{30} = 1$) was left at the last iteration (i = 30).